core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL write the class E option from the unprotected CoAP message into the plaintext of the COSE object (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).

-Except for the special options described in the subsections, the sending endpoint SHALL not use the outer options of class E. However, note that an intermediary may, legimitimately or not, add, change or remove the value of an outer option.
+Except for the special options described in the subsections, the sending endpoint SHALL NOT use the outer options of class E. However, note that an intermediary may, legimitimately or not, add, change or remove the value of an outer option.

 Execept for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it with the value from the COSE object when present (see {{verif-coap-req}} and {{verif-coap-resp}}).